github/erblint-github/docs/rules/accessibility/aria-label-is-well-formatted.md

 ## Config

-If you determine that there are valid scenarios for `aria-label` to start with downcase, you may except it in your `.erb-lint.yml` config like so:
+If you determine that there are valid scenarios for `aria-label` to start with lowercase, you may exempt it in your `.erb-lint.yml` config like so:

 ```yml
   GitHub::Accessibility::AriaLabelIsWellFormatted: